qial/earthbound/glitchless.md

 Despawn the enemies by the pencil eraser the same way you despawned the goat as Jeff.

-Use the Pencil eraser to get rid of the statue on the way.
+Use Pencil Eraser on statue

-Teleport around the enemies and enter the cave

-All the enemies in the cave will run away from you at this point so just walk through.
+Walk through cave, enemies will run.

 Go into the lab.
 Use the revitalizer to refill your PP, then talk to the mouse to get the Eraser eraser.
 It should go into Paula's stuff.

-Go down into Stonehenge.
+Go to Stonehenge.

+## Stonehenge Base (TODO STRATS)

-When you enter the first purple room, wait at the entrance for a few seconds.
+When you first enter, wait at entrance for a few seconds to despawn starman.
-This often causes the enemy after the eraser statue to despawn itself, which saves a lot more than a few seconds Just in front of the eraser statue:

-Move the Eraser eraser into Paula's inventory if Ness got it.
-Drop the Casey Bat
-Use the Eraser eraser to remove the statue.
+Move Eraser eraser to Paula, use it to remove statue.

 Try to run from most encounters in here.
 Have Ness hypnotize Mook Seniors before running.